ShacharGrauman/nodejs-course/PITCHME.md

 The event loop runs in single thread

+If you have 16 cores machine, your app will use just 1

 ---
 #### @color[#e49436](Clustering & Web Workers)

 We can make a copy of our server

-Which means each has it's own event loop
+Which means each has it's own event loop in a dedicated process

-So we can handle 2 parallel requests
+So we can handle parallel requests *on the same port*

 ---
 #### @color[#e49436](Clustering & Web Workers)